-The cheapest camera on this list, the X40 is a beginner’s action kit with fewer features.
-The size is small enough to be pocketable, but at 540g, the X40 is heavier than other action cams.
+The cheapest camera on this list, the AKASO Brave 7 is a beginner’s action kit with fewer features.
+The size is small enough to be pocketable and includes a remote control for wireless shooting.

-The camera has its bases covered — 16MP photos, 4K at 30 fps and 1080p at 60 fps, a 2-inch rear touchscreen, and a smaller screen at the front to preview your selfies and vlogs.
-The box also includes a small remote, which can be used to click photos or begin video recording.
+The camera has its bases covered: 20MP photos, 4K video at 30 fps and 1080p at 60 fps, a 2-inch rear touchscreen, and a smaller screen at the front to preview your selfies and vlogs.

-- 16MP photos and 4K video get the job done
+- 20MP photos and 4K video get the job done

 5. Insta360 One X2